Stillington, County Durham: Governance

+Civil parish

+Stillington was formerly a township in the parish of Redmarshall, from 1866 Stillington was a civil parish in its own right, on 1 April 1983 the parish was abolished and merged with Whitton and Mordon.
+In 1961 the parish had a population of 162.

 Economy

 In 1866 Samuel Boston founded the Carlton Iron works after which 111 houses were built (prior to which there were only three) and Stillington was known as the village of Carlton Iron Works.

 In 1932 the original blast furnace was demolished but the company still exists and operates in Stillington under the name of Metabrasive.

 Stillington has a significant number of companies operating in the village given its size including Darchem Engineering (part of Esterline), Clarkes of Stillington (steel plates) and Bodycote Heat Treatments.

-There also exists a number of smaller nonindustrial businesses and facilities including Park Lane Shop and Post Office, Park Lane GP surgery, Stillington Workingmans club, The Royal Pub, a hairdressers and Cuthys Autos, a Car/Van / Motorbike repair garage.

 Nature Reserve

 Near the church in Stillington, there is a renovated piece of land, that used to be a slag heap, and later a waste dump.
 In 2004 it was turned into Stillington Forest Park and designated a Local Nature Reserve.
 It has two main ponds, one of which contains species of freshwater fish which is a popular angling spot.
 There is a wooded area towards the top of the hill, which has a pathway leading through it, and is a wildlife hotspot.
 The landscape is mainly grassland, with patches of woodland.